return-STEM/programming-guides/guide/introcpp/consoleio.md

 ```
 If the user inputs their full name (something like "John Smith"), only "John" will be stored inside `name`.
 This is because cin stops reading input after a space.

-However, `getline` stops at a new line, or when you press ENTER on your keyboard.
+However, `getline` stops at a new line, or when you press `Enter` on your keyboard.

 The same program using getline would look like this:
 ```cpp